btantoine/my-cougar-assistant/README.md

 - Go to skill
 - And create a new skill
 - Copy the skill ID
-- Paste the skill id in the file qpp.json
+- Paste the skill id in the file app.json (old version)

 ```
 {